Tekthree/ticket-shameless/README.md

 - ✅ Mock data fallback for development
 - ✅ Database seeding scripts for initial setup
 - ✅ Artist and lineup management for events
+- ✅ Site content management for landing page customization
+- ✅ Image and video management through Supabase Storage

 All basic functionality is working.
-You can add, edit, and delete events through the admin interface, manage artists and lineups, and users can browse and purchase tickets.
+You can add, edit, and delete events through the admin interface, manage artists and lineups, customize landing page content, and users can browse and purchase tickets.

 ## Next Steps